markcocoscopas/pyramid-constraint-model/paper/paper.md

 Four capacity presets (Lehner, Stocks, High Estimate, Best Case) and three structure group presets (Sneferu Only, Giza Only, Full Dynasty) enable rapid scenario exploration.
 Every parameter, metric, and toggle includes a hover tooltip explaining its function, making the tool accessible to non-specialists.

 This model deliberately evaluates only primary material subsystems.
 Secondary constraints — including copper tool supply, dock throughput, barge scheduling, and food provisioning — are omitted.
-Each would introduce additional constraint pressure on an already infeasible system, so the reported deficits represent a lower bound on the true systemic shortfall.
+Each would introduce additional constraint pressure, so the reported deficits represent a lower bound on the true systemic shortfall at any given parameter configuration.

 # Research Context